 Harold and Colene Brown Faculty Chair

 The Brown Faculty Chair is a prestigious honor at Pardee RAND bestowed upon up to three faculty members each year.
-Being selected to the chair enables faculty to spend up to a month in residency at the Pardee RAND campus to engage with students across a range of mentoring activities, including office hours and one-on-one meetings, workshops, and brown bag lectures.
-Because social activities can stimulate creative thinking and build bonds of trust, faculty are encouraged to socialize and connect with students over drinks, meals, or outdoor activities.
+Being selected to the chair enables faculty to spend up to a month in residency at the Pardee RAND campus to engage with students across a range of mentoring activities, including office hours and one-on-one meetings, workshops, and lectures.
+Because social activities can stimulate creative thinking and build bonds of trust, faculty are encouraged to socialize and connect with students over meals, cultural events, or outdoor activities.
 Faculty also have time to pursue an independent research topic or activity of their choosing.

 These generous fellowships were endowed in 2015 by RAND trustee emeritus and former U.S. Secretary of Defense Harold Brown and his wife, Colene.